 The Academic Achievement Scholarship (AAS) is a one-year, $1,000 tuition scholarship that begins only during the fall semester.
 Recipients who are international or non-resident may be eligible to pay Texas resident tuition during the terms of the scholarship.
 If all scholarship requirements are met during year one of the award, the student will automatically receive a one-year renewal of the scholarship, pending availability of funds.

-Please note, if you received the Academic Achievement Scholarship during the Fall 2017-Spring 2018 academic year, you do not need to reapply.
-TGS will automatically renew your scholarship provided you maintain a minimum 3.0 cumulative GPA for both the Fall 2017 and Spring 2018 semesters and meet all departmental criteria for satisfactory performance and progress.
+Please note, if you received the Academic Achievement Scholarship during the Fall 2018-Spring 2019 academic year, you do not need to reapply.
+TGS will automatically renew your scholarship provided you maintain a minimum 3.0 cumulative GPA for both the Fall 2018 and Spring 2019 semesters and meet all departmental criteria for satisfactory performance and progress.

 Doctoral and Masters students who are newly admitted and have completed less than 12 hours toward their degree are considered for the award.